 Emergency Department

-• Initiation of intravenous fluid (lactated Ringer's solution or normal saline)
+- Initiating of intravenous fluid (lactated Ringer solution or normal saline)

 Envenomation severity is classified into 5 grades (0 to IV), with grade IV being very severe envenomation characterized by rapidly progressing swelling, bleb formation, and necrosis, as well as systemic symptoms including weakness, nausea, vomiting, muscle cramping, and convulsions.
 Minimal envenomation (grade 0) is characterized by fang wounds without other signs of envenomation and less than 1 inch of surrounding erythema, without systemic signs or symptoms of envenomation.
-Current treatment recommendations for crotalid (pit viper) envenomation are to use antivenom for progressive swelling, moderate envenomation, or laboratory findings or coagulopathy.
-Dosing is largely based on the severity of symptoms at initial presentation and response to treatment.
-Treatment of moderate envenomation should start with at least 4 vials.
+Current treatment recommendations for crotalid (pit viper) envenomation include antivenom for progressive swelling, moderate envenomation, or laboratory findings or coagulopathy.
+Dosing is primarily based on the severity of symptoms at initial presentation and response to treatment; treating moderate envenomation should start with at least 4 vials.

 Crotalidae Polyvalent Immune Fab Dosing

-Crotalidae Polyvalent Immune Fab is derived from 4 snake species (Western Diamondback, Eastern Diamondback, Mojave rattlesnake, and Cottonmouth) and immunized into sheep (ovine-derived).
+Crotalidae polyvalent immune Fab is derived from 4 snake species (Western diamondback, Eastern diamondback, Mojave rattlesnake, and cottonmouth) and immunized into sheep (ovine-derived).
 The whole immunoglobin is extracted, affinity purified, and cleaved by papain into the terminal Fab fragment of the immunoglobin.
-This reduces its size by about 1/3 and allows tissue penetration.
+This reduces its size by about one-third and allows tissue penetration.
 However, it is cleared renally, and repeat dosing is usually necessary.

-The initial controlling dose consists of 4 to 6 vials mixed in 250 mL normal saline (NS) administered over 1 hour (same number of vials for children).
-Initiate treatment at a rate of 10 mL/hr, observing for adverse effects.
-If none, then increase every few minutes to achieve complete administration in one hour.
+The initial controlling dose consists of 4 to 6 vials mixed in 250 mL of normal saline administered over 1 hour; the same number of vials is used for children.
+Initiate treatment at 10 mL/hr, observing for adverse events.
+If none are noted, increase every few minutes to complete administration in 1 hour.
 Observe patients for local swelling and systemic symptoms.
-If there are signs of progression, then repeat with 4-6 vials over one hour.
-Do not administer to try to completely normalize abnormal coagulation markers.
-Repeat until initial control is achieved (local swelling improves or stops, resolution of systemic signs, and resolution of clinically relevant bleeding).
+Repeat with 4 to 6 vials over 1 hour if there are signs of progression.
+Do not administer to try to normalize abnormal coagulation markers completely.
+Repeat until initial control is achieved (eg, local swelling improves or stops, systemic signs are resolved, and clinically relevant bleeding is resolved).
 After achieving control, maintenance doses of 2 vials every 6 hours for 18 hours are recommended for rattlesnakes, patients with coagulopathy, and those with severe clinical envenomations.
 This is not usually required for moderate copperhead envenomations.
-However, if only a controlling dose is used, close and repeated monitoring for progression is important to decide if any additional doses are required.
-Remember that if recurrent swelling or coagulopathy occurs during maintenance doses, repeat the initial bolus protocol.
+However, if only a controlling dose is used, close and repeated monitoring for progression is important to decide if additional doses are required.
+Repeat the initial bolus protocol if recurrent swelling or coagulopathy occurs during maintenance doses.

-Repeat coagulation panel (PT/PTT/INR), fibrinogen, platelets, and hemoglobin on days 2 to 3 and days 5 to 7.
+Repeat coagulation panel (prothrombin time [PT]/partial thromboplastin time [PTT]/international normalized ratio [INR]), fibrinogen, platelets, and hemoglobin on days 2 to 3 and days 5 to 7.
 Recurrent coagulopathy without clinically significant bleeding has been known to occur.
 Some repeat and follow parameters to normalization.
 Indications for repeat dosing if coagulopathy occurs between 3 and 7 days after the last dose of Crofab are:

 Crotalidae Immune F(ab)2 Dosing

 Crotalidae Immune F(ab)2 is derived from 2 snake species (Bothris asper and Crotalus duressis) and immunized in horses (equine-derived).
-The whole immunoglobin is extracted, purified, and cleaved by pepsin digestion into a fragment with 2 binding sites for venom components - F(ab)2.
-Despite being derived from horses, it is less immunogenic than the original rattlesnake antivenom produced.
-It is larger in size than Crotalidae Polyvalent Immune Fab and persists in the serum longer with a more sustained duration of the activity, therefore usually not requiring repeat maintenance dosing.
+The whole immunoglobin is extracted, purified, and cleaved by pepsin digestion into a fragment with 2 binding sites for venom components, F(ab)2.
+Despite being derived from horses, it is less immunogenic than the original rattlesnake antivenom produced; it is larger than Crotalidae polyvalent immune Fab and persists in the serum longer with a more sustained duration of the activity, therefore usually not requiring repeat maintenance dosing.

 The initial controlling dose consists of 10 vials mixed in 250 mL normal saline (NS) administered over 1 hour (same number of vials for children).
 The initial infusion rate for the first 10 minutes should start at 25 to 50 ml/hr, then if no adverse reaction occurs the remained of the 250 ml solution can be given over 1 hour.[8]